Ervin (given name)

-The Persian variant of the name is Arvin (آروین), and it means "tested and experienced."

 In German, it is typically written as Erwin, but in many other European nations where the name is popular—namely Albania, Bosnia and Herzegovina, Croatia, Estonia, Hungary, and Romania—it is written as Ervin.
 Ervin's popularity in Eastern European nations may be attributed to the influence of the Austro-Hungarian Empire on linguistic and naming conventions.

 In the Balkans, particularly in Albania, Bosnia and Herzegovina, and Croatia, the name is popular.
 Ervin was the 87th most popular male name in Bosnia and Herzegovina in 2010 and it remains as one of the most popular male given names in the country.
 In these countries, the name is also spelled as Irvin, which has emerged as a modern variation of the name.
 The female variant of the name in this region is Ervina.